-The Colorado Education Initiative (CEI) used an extensive pilot process to develop Colorado's Student Perception Survey.
-As part of the pilot process, students had two significant opportunities to provide open-ended feedback on instruction: (1) think-aloud interviews conducted by CEI with individual students during the development process and (2) open-ended questions that all students had the opportunity to answer at the end of the survey.
-Findings from both of these sources suggest that students are not only taking the opportunity to provide feedback to their teachers very seriously, but also that they recognize good instructional practices and can describe them in detail.
+The Colorado Education Initiative (CEI) used an extensive pilot process to develop Colorado's Student Perception Survey (SPS).
+As part of the pilot process, students had two significant opportunities to provide open-ended feedback on instruction:

+- Think-aloud interviews conducted by CEI with individual students during the development process - Open-ended questions that all students had the opportunity to answer at the end of the survey

+Findings from both of these sources suggest that students are not only taking this opportunity to provide feedback to their teachers very seriously, but also that they recognize good instructional practices and can describe them in detail.

-Think-aloud interviews
+Think-Aloud Interviews

 An important step in the development of assessments and surveys is ensuring that respondents are interpreting the questions as intended.
-One way to explore this is through think-aloud interviews.
-In think-alouds, respondents are asked to talk through each question and their response out loud as they complete the survey.
+One way to ensure clarity is through "think-aloud" interviews, where respondents are asked to talk through each question and their response out loud as they complete the survey.

-As part of developing Colorado's Student Perception Survey, CEI selected students that represented a variety of grade levels, and demographic areas.
-For each grade span (3-5, 6-12), we selected students to ensure we had representation from each of the following groups:
+As part of developing Colorado's SPS, CEI selected students who represented a variety of grade levels and demographic areas.
+For each grade span (grades 3-5 and grades 6-12), CEI selected representative students from each of the following groups:

-- 1. Students eligible for free or reduced-price lunch
+- Students eligible for free or reduced-price lunch

-- 2. Students of color
+- Students of color

-- 3. English Language Learners
+- English Language Learners

-- 4. Students with disabilities
+- Students with disabilities

-- 5. Geographic diversity with regard to region (e.g., across school districts,) and setting (e.g, urban, suburban, and rural).
+- Geographic diversity with regard to region (e.g., across school districts) and setting (e.g., urban, suburban, and rural)

 Overall, the results from the think-aloud interviews were very positive and encouraging.
-Overwhelmingly, students of all backgrounds were able to engage with the questions and provide thoughtful feedback on their teachers' instructional practices.
-Below are some direct quotes from students who participated in think-aloud interviews:
+Overwhelmingly, students of all backgrounds were able to engage with the questions and provide thoughtful feedback about their teachers' instructional practices.
+Below are some direct quotes from students who participated in the think-aloud interviews: